 A second theme is to incorporate empirical results into my philosophical work.
 I have come to see this as a way of keeping things honest.
 Theoretical distinctions can be relatively easy to draw in the abstract, where there is no requirement to tie them to empirically measurable outcomes.
 Instead, I make an effort to demonstrate how the concepts that I analyze and develop can be operationalized and tested.
-For example, in our work on the ecology/evolution distinction (Linquist et al 2013) my colleagues and I show that it is possible to quantify these two factors.

 I see philosophy as a skill with immense practical value.
 Undergraduate students train up on texts that can seem obscure and distantly removed from the problems of daily life.
 But those skills are highly transferrable.
 In most of my teaching I strive to equip students with problem solving and reasoning strategies that will assist them in whatever field they ultimately pursue.